trothr/blog/sir.santa/2018/09/etc-var-opt.md

 (If one is then truly compelled to change a name then at least sym-link old to new, or new to old.)

+It's both humorous and sad, <br/>
+"This is Unix.
+You just gotta know!"

 Note: Linux got where it is by leveraging Unix history, Unix lessons, and Unix people.
 It's no slam against Linux to describe it as a variant of Unix.
 True, Linux has gone in its own direction ... a lot.